devicehive/esp8266-firmware/DeviceHiveESP8266.md

 #Overview
 This document explains the set of REST API commands to control your remote ESP8266 — an incredible all around IoT chip.
 For more information about ESP8266 please refer to https://en.wikipedia.org/wiki/ESP8266

-Once ESP8266 device is connected you can issue commands using DeviceHive's REST API.
+Once ESP8266 device is connected you can issue commands using DeviceHive's REST API or local REST API hosted rigth on the chip.
 It can be a JavaScript, python or anything that supports HTTP and JSON, even command-line curl.

 *Example using curl on Mac or Linux:*
 ```shell